bhargavachary/bhargavachary.github.io/_posts/2018-12-08-first-year-of-phd-mtech-iit.md

 Hello friends, welcome back to my blog.
 I did promise I would be regular, but I could not for the last 4 months and there are reasons for that.
 I was heavily loaded with the first two semesters of coursework.
 I went through 7 advanced postgraduate level courses in the last 11 months and it was truly a heavy learning experience.
 Though there was not much of personal space, but I still enjoyed this upgradation of my skills and exposure in computer science.

-This came to my mind that, I should share some of these experiences so that, those who aspire to undergo an M.Tech. or a Ph.D. program, would get a decent idea of what it is like to.
+This came to my mind that, I should share some of these experiences so that, those who aspire to undergo an M.S. or an M.Tech. or a Ph.D. program, would get a decent idea of what it is like to.

 So let’s get started!